hashicorp/terraform-provider-azurerm/website/docs/r/dev_test_virtual_network.html.markdown

 The following arguments are supported:

-* `name` - (Required) Specifies the name of the Dev Test Lab.
+* `name` - (Required) Specifies the name of the Dev Test Virtual Network.
 Changing this forces a new resource to be created.

 * `lab_name` - (Required) Specifies the name of the Dev Test Lab in which the Virtual Network should be created.
 Changing this forces a new resource to be created.